A video installation, projection mapping project about life in quarantine, made while in quarantine.

 Projecting onto a surface that is not perpendicular to the direction of the projector, requires that the image that is being projected to be distorted in order for it to fit the specific surfaces of the target.
 Before tackling an entire installation, I did several tests leading up to the final.

 Projection mapping is a quick and cost effective way to turn any static space into an exciting, immersive one.
-Like some of projects, I like to make the most of unfortunate situations and turn them into an uplifting moment.
+Like most of my projects, I like to make the most of unfortunate situations and turn them into a design opportunity.
 This was no different; I used the similar design process of identifying a problem, gathering and collecting research and iterating to create a solution.
-In this case I have just applied a new technique and medium.
+In this case I have applied a new technique and medium.
 In an ideal scenario, I would love viewers to walk through the hallway space, look up close to the images, and immerse themselves into the clouds.
-I hope that viewing this project will bring a smile to people.
+I hope that viewing this installation will uplift people.

 Moving forward, I want to continue exploring projection mapping techniques and start to incorporate it more into larger design projects.
 Curved surfaces, utilizing multiple projectors, and back lit projector screens are all things I can explore.
 I would love to combine these techniques with the concepts I explored in my Tangible Interfaces project, to create an immersive, interactive world.